haskell-serbia/tutorials/dependent_types.md

 Basically they provide a way to define a function that operates on types.
 Depending on the concrete implementation we can return different types for different instances of the typeclass or at least we have that choice.

-The final step to dependent types is
+This leads us to the final step to dependent types which is:

 **Types depending on Values** (_dependent types_)